 Fees: If the transfer involves the conversion of currency, it is likely that you will get a low exchange rate from the banks.
 There may also be hidden fees.
 For international transfer, try TransferWise for the best conversion rates and lower wire transfer fees.

 Take note that there are respective articles for Chase Routing Number, Wells Fargo Routing Number, Citibank Routing Number, Bank of America Routing Number, and PNC Routing Number.
 Please check the website.

 Domestic Wire Transfer to MACU

-Processing of local wire transfers is either through the Fedwire system or the Clearing House Interbank Payments System (CHIPS).
-Wire transfers are real-time, unlike ACH transfers, which takes two to four days for the money to reflect in your account.
+Processing local wire transfers through the Fedwire system or the Clearing House Interbank Payments System (CHIPS) takes time.
+Wire transfers are real-time, unlike ACH transfers, which take two to four days for the money to reflect in your account.
 Hence, the receiver gets the money on the same day.
 Wire transfer is, therefore, more expensive than ACH transfer.